blues/note-c/README.md

 # note-c

-The note-arduino Arduino library for communicating with the [Blues Wireless][blues] Notecard via serial or I²C.
+The note-c C library for communicating with the
+[Blues Wireless][blues] Notecard via serial or I²C.

 This library allows you to control a Notecard by writing a C